Here’s the deal. When you’re first getting started in business there is a TON to get done.

 Calendars will take you further then almost any other tool in your office toolkit.

 How about you?
 Do you use your calendar on a regular basis in your business?
 What’s your system for planning out your day and week?
 I’d love to hear about it in the comments below.

-Have you joined either of my signature free courses yet?
-(Hint: I've got 2 of them!)
-FREE 5 Day E-Course: Pinterest Power - the ultimate guide to getting traffic, leads, and paying clients through the power of Pinterest, and FREE 10 Day E-Course: Streamline your Biz Strategy - 10 days of actionable and proven step-by-step strategies to whip your business into productive and profitable shape.
-If you got value out of this article, be sure to check out my free courses + take real action!
+Have you joined my FREE 10 Day E-Course: Streamline your Biz Strategy - 10 days of actionable and proven step-by-step strategies to whip your business into productive and profitable shape.
+If you got value out of this article, be sure to check out this free course + take real action!